JamieDavis2016/My-100-Days-Of-Code/log.md

 ##Tweet Message:
 Day59:
-After a small hiatus I'm back and I'm going to be more critical to doing it daily!
-Done more work to the volleyball site making it responsive! :)
+After a small hiatus I'm back and I'm going to be more critical when doing this! (aside thursdays are the most difficult) I've done 3 days without Twitter
-Happy with the progress so far!
 #100daysofcode #FreeCodeCamp

 Day 58: 29 April, 2019